-With an enviable view of the Denver skyline from its buzzing patio and a hip Highland clientele, Lola is one of The Mile High City's most coveted spots for Mexican-inspired cuisine that’s long on ambiance and even longer on flavor.
+With an enviable view of the Denver skyline from its buzzing patio and a hip Highland clientele, Lola is one of the city’s most coveted spots for Mexican-inspired cuisine that’s long on ambiance and even longer on flavor.
 Do what everyone else does and begin with the fried chickpea and black lentil-flecked guacamole handcrafted at your table from a litany of ingredients, including Chimayo chile powder, garlic and Serrano peppers.
-From there, move on to the elevated shrimp ceviche and favorites like the cochinita pibil with roasted poblano grits and corn tots, or the red snapper, a whole fish that’s served fried with pickled tomatillo tatar sauce or grilled with chimichurri sauce.
+Seriously respectable oysters—raw, grilled, fried—remind you of what you want to eat when you’re vacationing on the sea, and a plate of lobster enchiladas are as good as it gets.
 The food doesn't require embellishments, but you’d be remiss to forego a margarita.
 Lola trumpets more than 200 tequilas, which may explain why Food & Wine magazine named it one of the top five places in the country to drink it.

 A long-standing landmark on Larimer Square, Tamayo, the brainbox of prominent Mexico-born chef and restaurateur Richard Sandoval, specializes in creative spins on traditional Mexican cuisine.
 Like the innovative food—tuna tartare guacamole, smoked brisket tacos, crab and shrimp enchiladas and corn husk-wrapped grilled striped bass— the décor is striking, the handcrafted cocktails modern and bold.
 Behold a legendary Colorado sunset on Tamayo's swanky rooftop lounge, a lovely oasis that’s also ideal for lingering over bottomless margaritas during Tamayo’s popular weekend brunch.

 Long before Denver became a city steeped in Mexican cuisine, there was La Loma, a hallelujah of Colorado-style green chile, gigantic margaritas, nachos and fajitas.
 Since its inception in the 1970s, the restaurant has occupied three different locations, including its current residence in the heart of downtown Denver.
 The rusticated space, decked out with exposed red brick, gold-framed southwestern art and wrought-iron accents, features an open kitchen and separate bar area that buzzes with weekday happy hour revelers sipping cerveza and snacking on the delicious mini chiles rellenos, hot, crisp-crusted and swelled with gooey cheese.